OpenGameBuilder/mygamebuilder-archive/docs/FORMATS.md

-# MyGameBuilder archive - piece file formats
+# MyGameBuilder archive - piece body formats

-This document is a companion to [`ARCHIVE.md`](./ARCHIVE.md).
+This document is a companion to [`S3_ARCHIVE.md`](./S3_ARCHIVE.md).
 It describes the byte-level format of every archived object body, so the archive can be read without the original Flash client.

-Every archived object has a `piecetype` (the directory name it lives in) that determines how its body bytes are interpreted.
+Every archived MyGameBuilder object has a `piecetype` from its S3 key projection that determines how its body bytes are interpreted.
 The archive stores the body **exactly as it was served from S3** - i.e. the same bytes the client receives before any decoding.

-The `x-amz-meta-*` headers (mirrored under `amz_meta` in each `.meta.json`) carry a small set of common fields that complement the body for every piece type:
+The captured `x-amz-meta-*` headers carry a small set of common fields that complement the body for every piece type.
+In the SQLite archive, the known fields are exposed as `meta_*` columns and any extra user metadata is stored in `s3_user_metadata_extra`.

 | `amz_meta` key  | Meaning |
 | --- | --- |